AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 But this is not how Einstein claimed light works.

 #### A Beach to Satisfy Einstein
-We’re now at a different beach, an Einsteinian beach, where everything is, as Einstein would say, "so natural and simple", (yeah, right).
+We’re now at a different beach, an Einsteinian beach.

-We will imagine that the ocean behaves in the same way that Einstein claims light behaves.

-We’re stationary on the shore of the Einsteinian beach, just taking in the sun.
-We see that the waves crash at a frequency of 1 wave per second, and the waves here are about 2 meters long each.
-So the speed of the waves are 2 m/s - the same as our last beach.
+We’re stationary on the shore of the Einsteinian beach.
+We see that the waves crash at a frequency of 1 wave per second, and the waves here are about 2 meters long each, the same as our last beach.
+So the speed of the waves are 2 m/s.

 **But this time, this speed is constant.
 The waves will always travel at 2 m/s.**